fderbali/itbookmarks.dev.environment/docs/windows.md

 ## Terminal

-To be able to use the Docker environment for {TEMPLATE_PROJECT_NAME} properly, you will need a terminal running both Git and Bash.
+To be able to use the Docker environment for {Itbookmarks} properly, you will need a terminal running both Git and Bash.
 We recommend [Git Bash](https://gitforwindows.org/), which comes with Git for Windows.

 Also, based on this [article](https://willi.am/blog/2016/08/08/docker-for-windows-interactive-sessions-in-mintty-git-bash/), you'll be asked to choose an emulator : select the `Windows' default console` instead of the `MinTTY` one.